-Security risk
+Security Risk

-Tritons operations could be affected by political instability in Australia, Mozambique, UAE and China, or other countries or jurisdictions in which it has operations, investment interests, conducts exploration activities or has sales into.
+Triton's operations could be affected by political instability in Australia, Mozambique, UAE and China, or other countries or jurisdictions in which it has operations, investment interests, conducts exploration activities or has sales into.
 Triton is therefore subject to the risk that it may not be able to carry out its operations as it intends or to ensure the security of its assets and its people.

 Triton is subject to the risk of, among other things, loss of revenue, property and equipment as a result of expropriation, war, insurrection, civil disturbance, acts of terrorism, geopolitical uncertainty, political/civil unrest, violent criminal acts and displacement of people that has taken place as a result of this activity primarily in the north of Mozambique.
-While this activity has primarily occurred more than 200km North East from the Ancuabe project, a number of security incidents have taken place closer to the project including an attack at the Ancuabe site, this has lead additional precautionary measures being taken.
+While this activity has primarily occurred more than 200km North East from the Ancuabe project, a number of security incidents have taken place closer to the project including a fatal insurgent's attack at the Ancuabe site in 2022 resulting in Force Majure (FM) being declared at the Ancuabe Project and additional precautionary measures being taken.